oplS17projects/Chat_robot/README.md

 ourselves, such as name, age, height, favorite foods, etc., and the robot was then able to recall that information when prompted, then we would know we were successful.

-How will you know if you are successful?
-If you include some kind of _quantitative analysis,_ that would be good.

 ## Architecture Diagram
 Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.